nasa/nos3/docs/wiki/Scenario_Patching.md

-For this scenario, we will make use of the `make cosmos-operator` command.
-This command launches all of NOS3, but only shows COSMOS (since that is all that would be seen by a spacecraft operator in a real scenario).
+For those wishing to slightly extend this scenario, they may wish to try running again but with the `make cosmos-operator` command instead of `make launch`.
+The former command launches all of NOS3, but only shows COSMOS (since that is all that would be seen by a spacecraft operator in a real scenario).